Choosing The Best Portable Air Compressor For Car Tires

-How will you provide power to your small compressor?
+How will you provide power to your air compressor?

 The name '12-volt air compressor' implies that a 12-volt power source is required.
-Your vehicle has a 12-volt electrical system and thus can provide the needed 12-volts of power.
+Your auto has a 12-volt electrical system and thus can provide the needed 12-volts of power.

 But it isn't that simple.

-There are two ways to get the needed power to your portable compressor:
+There are two ways to get the needed power to your portable air compressor:

-- By directly clamping the power leads to your battery.
+- By directly clamping the power leads to your car battery.

-This is the round-style electrical plug that you can use to power various low power consuming appliances.
+This is the round-style electrical plug (cigarette lighter socket) that you can use to power various low power consuming appliances.